freemansoft/MoodBadger/README.md

 - Ensure sufficient contrast between elements
 - Avoid fine details that might be lost in the binary conversion

+## Using Image Fonts

+Glyph or Icon fonts can be used as long as you stay within the license restrictions of the icon or image font you are using.
+In this example we are using the Google Material icon fonts.

+- Find the icons you want on https://fonts.google.com/icons
+- Select an image size of `25 dpi`  generates a 100x100 `png` file.
+An image of `32 dpi` generates a 128x128 `png` file.
+- Set the line color to black `#0000000` for the highest contrast
+- Convert the png to jpg with white backgrounds

 ## Setup Instructions

 1. Connect your Badger2040 to your computer via USB